 Each heli ski area is unique in character and typically offers vast options in available terrain.
 These include alpine bowls and glaciers, steep treed areas, and couloirs (steep narrow mountainous gullies).

-Most BC helicopter skiing companies have run choices from moderate to extreme.
+Most BC helicopter skiing companies like Northern Escape Heli Skiing, have run choices from moderate to extreme.
 Skiing them depends on the snow stability, current weather, and the ability of each participating group of heli skiers.
 In a typical day, these deep powder heli skiers can expect to ski 8 to 12 powder filled runs.

-Now-a-days, small group heli skiing is highly sought after and many of the new companies offer only small group helicopter skiing.
-In this case, a small group of 4 to 6 skiers ski together in a smaller, more agile helicopter such as an Augusta Koala, Bell 407, or A-Star.
+Now-a-days, small group heli skiing in Canada is highly sought after and many of the new companies offer only small group helicopter skiing.
+In this case, a small group of 4 to 6 skiers ski together in a smaller, more agile helicopter such as an Agusta Koala, Bell 407, or AStar.